sassythesasquatchh/feec-gmrf-rs/docs/architecture.md

 Q_3 = tau^2 A_k M_k^-1 A_k M_k^-1 A_k.
 ```

 The mass-inverse policy is part of the discretization.
-It may use a lumped
-diagonal, an assembled diagonal, a projected inverse, or an explicitly
-supplied matrix.
-The choice changes the discrete covariance and must therefore
-remain visible in the model configuration.
+The consistent inverses is dense, and the sparse approximate inverses perturb the covariance structure even beyond the perturbation introduced by consistent discretisation.
+The default and recommended sparse inverse is the projected inverse, described in the thesis report.

 `MaternPriorBuilder::essential_boundary_conditions` reduces \(M_k\), \(L_k\),
 and the selected inverse before applying this recurrence.
 Constructing a